sentfromspacevr/robust-weight-transfer/README.md

 ```
 pip download --platform win_amd64 --python-version 310 --only-binary=:all: --no-deps -d whl -r requirements.txt
 ```
-The wheels get downloaded into the `whl` directory.
+The dependency wheels get downloaded into the `whl` directory.
 From here you can unzip the content of the wheels into the `deps` directory

 ### VS Code Blender Extension